joseluisdiaz/sudoku-solver/README.md

 #sudoku-solver

 Yet another sudoku solver based on Knuth's dancing link algorithm.
-And a sudoku grabber using OpenCV, i use a lot of ideas from openstack, several blogs in order to build this in java, so many thanks to all people that work hard for knowledge transfer.
+And a sudoku grabber using OpenCV, i use a lot of ideas from openstack, several blogs in order to build this in java, so many thanks to all people that work hard to transfer knowledge.

 ##Dancing